final-run/finalrun-android-world-benchmark/README.md

 See how the FinalRun agent handles real-world tasks with its `See, Think, Act` approach.
 Each example is taken Android World task, includes a video demonstration and the detailed steps showing the agent's thought process.

+To see the benchmark for all the task.
+[Click here](https://finalrun.app/benchmark/)

 ### Example 1: Basic Audio Recording
 **Task:** *Record an audio clip using Audio Recorder app and save it*